scrungus/ZeroTetris/README.md

 ## 6. Credits

-This package utilises several methods from the [codebase](https://github.com/andreanlay/tetris-ai-deep-reinforcement-learning) developed by Lay (2020).
-The class hierarchy design was inspired by a [codebase](https://github.com/Hewiiitt/Gym-Circuitboard) developed by Matt Hewitt.
+This package utilises several methods from the [codebase](https://github.com/andreanlay/tetris-ai-deep-reinforcement-learning) developed by andreanlay (2020).
+The class hierarchy design was inspired by a [codebase](https://github.com/Hewiiitt/Gym-Circuitboard) developed by Hewiiitt.

 ## 7. License